Killing of Ingrid Escamilla

-On 9 February 2020, Ingrid Escamilla Vargas was murdered by her partner, Erik Francisco Robledo Rosas, at her home in Mexico City after an argument.
-The act outraged the public opinion of Mexico for the brutality with which it was perpetrated and for the subsequent dissemination in the media and social media of images of the victim's body.
+On 9 February 2020, Ingrid Escamilla Vargas, a 25-year-old woman living in Gustavo A. Madero, Mexico City, was murdered by her boyfriend, Erik Francisco Robledo Rosas in an act of femicide.
+Robledo was convicted and sentenced to the maximum penalty of 70 years in prison.

+The Mexican public was outraged by both the brutality with which the murder was perpetrated and by the subsequent spreading of images of the victim's body in the press and on social media.

 Background

 Mexico has the second highest rate of femicides within Latin America, with an average of 10.5 femicides committed every day.
-The states with the highest incidence are Veracruz, State of Mexico, Nuevo León, Puebla, and Mexico City.
-Of these crimes, 3% are criminally investigated and 1% obtain convictions.
+Femicides are most prevalent in the states of Veracruz, State of Mexico, Nuevo León, Puebla, and Mexico City.
+Of these crimes, 3% are criminally investigated and 1% of perpetrators are convicted.

 Ingrid Escamilla Vargas (born c.
 1995) was a 25-year-old woman originally from Puebla.
 She received a master's degree in tourism business administration.
-Her partner was Erick Francisco Robledo Rosas, 46, who worked as a civil engineer.
+Her boyfriend was Erick Francisco Robledo Rosas, 46, who worked as a civil engineer.
 Both lived in a home in the Vallejo neighborhood of Gustavo A. Madero in the north of Mexico City and had been in a relationship for five years.
 Previously, the ex-wife of Robledo Rosas had filed a complaint against him alleging domestic violence.